Mubashir-M/Neflix-clone/README.md

 * [Setup](#setup)

 ## General info
-This project is a clone of entflix that utilizes the TMDb api  for movies.
+This project is a clone of Netflix that utilizes the TMDb api  for movies.
 ## Technologies
 Project is created with:
 * Javascript + ReactJS